GiuseppeSoriano/WeFood/Documentation/Documentation.md

 DETACH DELETE r
 ```

+(We do not decrement the times in this relationship for statistical purposes...)
 We need to update the times attribute of the relationships of the ingredients used together in the recipe contained in the post from Neo4j
 ```javascript
 MATCH (i1:Ingredient {name: String})-[r:USED_WITH]->(i2:Ingredient {name: String})